-Just like puppies, kittens have specific nutrition needs in order to support healthy growth and development.
-Breed, age and temperament can all play a part in establishing these requirements – for example, boisterous, adventurous kittens will naturally require more energy than sleepyheads!
-Although it may look cute, you should take care that your kitten is not carrying any “puppy fat”, as the ribs should always be easy to feel through the fur and a waistline visible to ensure a healthy weight.
+Kittens need specific nutrition in order to grow healthily and develop into strong cats.
+Breed, age and temperament all play a part in establishing these requirements.
+For example, boisterous, adventurous kittens will naturally require more energy than sleepyheads!
+Although it may look cute, take care that your kitten is not carrying any “puppy fat”.
+Ribs should always be easy to feel through the fur and a waistline visible to ensure a healthy weight.
 Choosing the right kitten diet is essential in providing your young cat with all the energy and nutrients it needs to support it through its early rapid growth stages.

 The Right Diet for your Kitten